Piano Concerto No. 3 (Ries): Movements

 The first movement bears a strong resemblance to the music of period composers such as J. N. Hummel, John Field, or Friedrich Kalkbrenner.
-The second theme is in A-flat major (the dominant major enharmonic to G-sharp) rather than the expected E major.
+The second theme is in A♭ major (the dominant major enharmonic to G♯) rather than the expected E major.
 The second movement, in A major, anticipates the stylistic idiom of the music of Frédéric Chopin.
-The third movement, a fast 2/4, begins deceptively in C-sharp major, but actually its home key is in C-sharp minor, in which key the movement (and the work) ends.
+The third movement, a fast 2/4, begins deceptively in C♯ major, but actually its home key is in C♯ minor, in which key the movement (and the work) ends.

 Recordings

 Notable recordings of this composition include: